 MYOS Canine has the potential to greatly improve the quality of life for dogs with hind end weakness and the beginning stages of paralysis.
 It could be a huge benefit to dogs that are slowing down due to arthritis, aging and neurological diseases.

-So, mark your calendar for December 2018 to see if the product is released.
-And in the meantime, please share this information with your veterinarian so they can lookout for MYOS Canine and any new developments about the study.
+So, mark your calendar for December 2018 to see if the product is approved.
+In the meantime, please share this information with your veterinarian so they can lookout for MYOS Canine and any new developments about the study.

 What are your thoughts?